Chukuka S. Enwemeka: Research and scholarly publications

 Enwemeka is an author of peer-reviewed publications, books and monographs.
 According to ResearchGate, Enwemeka's scholarly work has been cited over 6,197 times; his Research index Score is 3,273, and H-index of 40.
 Google Scholar reported that Enwemeka's works have been cited 8,100 times, h-index of 43, he has an i10-index of 75.

 Board and trustee appointments

 Enwemeka served as a Non-Executive Director of Zenith Bank from July 2010 to June 2022.
-He was a member of the United States National Institutes of Health's National Advisory Board on Medical Rehabilitation Research.
+He was a member and eventually chairperson of the United States National Institutes of Health's National Advisory Board on Medical Rehabilitation Research.
 Enwemeka served as a Trustee of California Western School of Law, San Diego, California and is a Trustee of James Hope College, Agbor, Delta State, Nigeria, and James Hope University, Lagos, Nigeria.